Esri/jsapi-resources/esm-samples/jsapi-angular-cli/README.md

 * The Maps SDK compatibility with Webpack versions prior to `5.84.0` was deprecated at 4.27 and will be removed at 4.29 (Q1 2024).

 * When using Angular 17, for better application load performance with distribution builds it is recommended to use the [Webpack builder](https://angular.io/guide/esbuild#using-the-application-builder) instead of the default esbuild configuration.
 This can be configured in the project's `angular.json` file.
+At this time esbuild does not offer the ability to customize chunking.
+That may result in the creation of a significant number of small on-disk bundled files, as well as an increase in the number of files requested by the application at startup.
 Here is an example snippet:

 *angular.json - Webpack configuration*